-Because NWIRP receives approximately 1,500 inquires for services per week, we are unable to serve every request.
+Because NWIRP receives approximately 1,500 inquiries for services per week, we are unable to serve every request.
 Eligibility requirements can change depending on the caseload of our attorneys, demand for services, and activity in the immigration community around the country.
 However, our standard eligibility criteria for direct legal representation include:

 - Status: NWIRP supports immigrants, asylum-seekers and refugees, regardless of immigration status.